Retinomorphic sensor: Operating principles

 There are several retinomorphic sensor designs which yield a similar response.
 The first designs employed a differential amplifier which compared the input signal from of a conventional sensor (e.g. a phototransistor) to a filtered version of the output, resulting in a gradual decay if the input was constant.
-Since the 1980's these sensors have evolved into much more complex and robust circuits.
+Since the 1980s these sensors have evolved into much more complex and robust circuits.

 A more compact design of retinomorphic sensor consists of just a photosensitive capacitor and a resistor in series.
 The output voltage of these retinomorphic sensors, $V_{out}$, is defined as voltage dropped across the resistor.
 The photosensitive capacitor is designed to have a capacitance which is a function of incident light intensity.
 If a constant voltage $V_{in}$, is applied across this RC circuit it will act as a passive high-pass filter and all voltage will be dropped across the capacitor (i.e. $V_{out}=0$).
 After a sufficient amount of time, the plates of the capacitor will be fully charged with a charge $Q=\pm C_{dark}(V_{in}-V_{out})$ on each plate, where $C_{dark}$ is the capacitance in the dark.
 Since $V_{out}=0$ under constant illumination, this can be simplified to $Q=\pm C_{dark}V_{in}$.

 If light is then applied to the capacitor it will change capacitance to a new value: $C_{light}$.
 The charge that the plates can accommodate will therefore change to $Q=\pm C_{light}(V_{in}-V_{out})$, leaving a surplus / deficit of charge on each plate.
 The excess charge will be forced to leave the plates, flowing either to ground or the input voltage terminal.
 The rate of charge flow is determined by the resistance of the resistor $R$, and the capacitance of the capacitor.
 This charge flow will lead to a non-zero voltage being dropped across the resistor and hence a non-zero $V_{out}$.
 After the charge stops flowing the system returns to steady-state, all the voltage is once again dropped across the capacitor, and $V_{out}=0$ again.For a capacitor to change its capacitance under illumination, the dielectric constant of the insulator between the plates, or the effective dimensions of the capacitor, must be illumination-dependent.
 The effective dimensions can be changed by using a bilayer material between the plates, consisting of an insulator and a semiconductor.
 Under appropriate illumination conditions the semiconductor will increase its conductivity when exposed to light, emulating the process of moving the plates of the capacitor closer together, and therefore increasing capacitance.
 For this to be possible, the semiconductor must have a low electrical conductivity in the dark, and have an appropriate band gap to enable charge generation under illumination.
 The device must also allow optical access to the semiconductor, through a transparent plate (e.g. using a transparent conducting oxide).